You can go up the Leaning Tower of Pisa?

-As you climb up be sure to check out the worn white marble steps which must have had millions of feet walk over them to erode them like this since its construction begun back in 1173.
-Once at the top I was surprised to see a round open roof rather than a flat domed roof of some sort.
+As you climb up be sure to check out the worn white marble steps.
+They must have had millions of feet walk over them to erode them since its construction begun back in 1173.
+Once at the top I was surprised to see a round open roof rather than a flat domed one.
 I didn’t even realise they had 7 bells at the top (one for each note of the musical major scale).
 One of which scared the living skylights out of an Indian family posing right next to it as it struck 12.

-A round trip might take about 40 minutes but there’s no one ushering you down so within reason you can stay up there as long as you like.
-We took some photos of the Cathedral below on one side and our hotel on the other, and then sat on the south side which slopes forward sufficiently enough that you’re weary of placing anything on the steps in case it slides forwards and falls through the gaps onto the crowd below.
-Also it’s only just noticeable but on the way down you also have that sensation of slipping down off the steps as they are angled down slightly due to the 4° tilt on that side of the tower.
+A round trip might take about 40 minutes but there’s no one ushering you down.
+Within reason you can stay up there as long as you like.
+We took some photos of the Cathedral below on one side and our hotel on the other.
+We then sat on the south side which slopes forward sufficiently enough that you’re weary of placing anything on the steps in case it slides forwards and falls off.
+Also on the way down you also have that sensation of slipping down off the steps.
+This is because they angle down slightly due to the 4° tilt on that side of the tower.

-A few shots you don’t see that often are of the base of the tower and of its exposed open top half so make sure you take photos of both while remembering to chill out 251 steps up in the air as well.
-Grateful that the tower didn’t fall down at some point in the past, wasn’t targeted with an artillery strike when the US army found out the Germans were possibly using it as an observation post during WWII, and finally that it’s now open to the public once more. 🙂
+A few rarer photos are of the base of the tower and its exposed open top half.
+Make sure you take photos of both while remembering to chill out 251 steps up in the air.
+Be grateful that the tower didn’t fall down at some point in the past.
+That the US army didn’t target it during WWII when they found out Germans were possibly using it as an observation post.
+Finally that it’s now open to the public once more. 🙂